SSamanta/SSHTTPClient/README.md

   - NSURLSession native support
   - Using Swift

-Markdown is a lightweight resuable component using swift language and NSURLSession class:
+SSHTTPClient is a lightweight resuable component using swift language and NSURLSession class:
 ### Version
 1.0.0